 The end of the season gives us a last big push of garden harvests and wild foraged fare.
 Here are some ways to use what’s left in the larder for delicious meals and flavorful preserves.
-I also want to point out that if you’re not keen on all the prep work included in this relish recipe, that cleaning out the tomatoes is not required for my green tomato chutney recipe.
+I also want to point out that if you’re not keen on all the prep work included in this relish recipe, cleaning out the tomatoes is not required for my green tomato chutney recipe.

 - Picking and drying Rose Hips for Tea